 Sex Positivity is non-profit/entirely funded through donations and commissions; i.e., I am unemployed, and any money I raise goes towards helping the people I work with.
-You can donate directly to me through as well as through any of the donation links attached to the individual model webpages built for my muses; e.g., Nyx' page and the various details it contains: an Aegis for where power is found, stored and expressed!
+You can donate directly to me through as well as through any of the donation links attached to the individual model work page specifically or on the individual webpages built for my muses; e.g., Nyx' page and the various details it contains: an Aegis for where power is found, stored and expressed!